marsh-sim/marsh-docs/docs/nodes/development.md

 Every component of the simulator should be a separate node.
 The nodes have to publish a [HEARTBEAT](https://mavlink.io/en/messages/common.html#HEARTBEAT) message according to [Heartbeat/Connection Protocol](https://mavlink.io/en/services/heartbeat.html).

-For any node-specific feature the workflow is as follows:
+For communicating any node-specific feature the workflow is as follows:

 1. Check if there is already a relevant convention for a feature in [Microservices](https://mavlink.io/en/services/) section of Dev Guide
     - If nothing was found, search the [Common Message Set](https://mavlink.io/en/messages/common.html)